The Bootleg Series Vol. 8: Tell Tale Signs: Rare and Unreleased 1989–2006: Track listing

-All songs written by Bob Dylan except as indicated.

-The official Bob Dylan website offered a deluxe edition of the album, including a 150-page book and a bonus disc of tracks on top of the regular edition.
+Note: The official Bob Dylan website offered a deluxe edition of the album, including a 150-page book and a bonus disc of tracks on top of the regular edition.
 Fans who pre-ordered the deluxe set directly from Bob Dylan's website also received an exclusive 7" vinyl.
 The first 5,000 customers were also given a Theme Time Radio Hour poster.
 The Bootleg Series Vol. 8 was also released on vinyl as 4 x 180g.
 LPs, plus a digital download and a 12" x 12" version of the book authored by Larry Sloman.